Skip to content

 fal Specific Considerations

 When deploying your application on fal, you don’t need to worry about enabling Docker Buildx or BuildKit.
 We take care of it for you.
-However, you can follow the guidelines mentioned above to create efficient Dockerfiles that will help speed up the build process and reduce resource consumption.
+However, there are several fal-specific requirements you must follow:

 1. File Upload Instead of COPY